Juniper/terraform-provider-apstra/docs/data-sources/datacenter_ct_routing_policy.md

 page_title: "apstra_datacenter_ct_routing_policy Data Source - terraform-provider-apstra"
 subcategory: ""
 description: |-
-  This data source composes a Connectivity Template Primitive as a JSON string, suitable for use in the primitives attribute of either an apstra_datacenter_connectivity_template resource or the child_primitives attribute of a Different Connectivity Template Primitive.
+  This data source composes a Connectivity Template Primitive as a JSON string, suitable for use in the primitives attribute of an apstra_datacenter_connectivity_template resource or the child_primitives attribute of a Different Connectivity Template Primitive.
 ---

 # apstra_datacenter_ct_routing_policy (Data Source)

-This data source composes a Connectivity Template Primitive as a JSON string, suitable for use in the `primitives` attribute of either an `apstra_datacenter_connectivity_template` resource or the `child_primitives` attribute of a Different Connectivity Template Primitive.
+This data source composes a Connectivity Template Primitive as a JSON string, suitable for use in the `primitives` attribute of an `apstra_datacenter_connectivity_template` resource or the `child_primitives` attribute of a Different Connectivity Template Primitive.

 ## Example Usage